lindgrenrebecca/CheckNorm/README.md

-Refer to man/Function Descriptions.Rmd for package and function descriptions
+Refer to man/Function Descriptions.Rmd for package and function descriptions!